Jewish Ethnographic Expedition: Composition

 Initially, An-sky wanted to create a program of 10,000 questions, but soon decided that it was "impractical", and decided to divide it into two parts.
 Only the first one was finished.
 An-sky wrote the program in 1914, after the expedition, with the help of ethnographer Lev Shternberg, though his involvement is questionable.
 The program was written in Yiddish and titled "Dos Yidishe Etnografishe Program" ("The Jewish Ethnographic Program").
 The first volume, titled "Der Mentsch" ("The Person"), was published in St. Petersburg in 1914, but was not distributed because of the war.
 The second volume, "Shabbes un Yontif" ("The Sabbath and Holidays") was not finished.
-The first volume has 2,087 questions that cover traditional Jewish life cycle from birth to death, divided into five parts: the Child, from the Kheyder to the Wedding, the Wedding, Family Life, and Death.
+The first volume has 2,087 questions that cover the traditional Jewish life cycle from birth to death, divided into five parts: the Child, from the Kheyder to the Wedding, the Wedding, Family Life, and Death.

 Besides the materials gathered during the expedition, Yekhezkel Kotik's autobiography is a possible source used for the questionnaire.
 Avrom Yuditsky reviewed Kotik's book for the Vilna magazine Ha-Zeman in 1913.
 Unlike the smaller "Local Historical Program", "Der Mentsch" has no questions about contemporary themes like political parties and labor activism, or emigration to America.

 The program was never distributed because of World War I. In the 1920s, the YIVO institute in Vilna used parts of the program and collected answers for the questions from the "Death" chapter.